JadonBennett/JadonBennett.github.io/README.md

 <br>

 > [!NOTE]
 > Nothing more yet!
+> <br>
-But check back soon, because I'm sure this section is going to be filled to the brim with new and interesting projects!
+> But check back soon, because I'm sure this section is going
+> to be filled to the brim with new and interesting projects!
 <br>
 <br>